starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

 Although often categorized as a whole skill discipline in itself, testing forms an important part of RESTful API development.
 Not only does it validate that the API works as expected but also ensures that it fulfills the specification described in the API contract and end-user workflows.
 It is common for applications without visual user interfaces to not have feature and integration tests but it is prescribed because an end-user using the API, in order to perform an action may be required to go sequentially through a series of requests to multiple endpoints before acquiring the expected composite response.

-A testing strategy recommended by [SISENSE](https://www.sisense.com/blog/rest-api-testing-strategy-what-exactly-should-you-test/):
+A testing strategy recommended by SISENSE[12]:

- - Verify correct HTTP status code.
+ - Verify correct HTTP status code[10].

    For example, creating a resource should return `201 CREATED` and unauthorized requests should return `403 FORBIDDEN`, etc.